gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

     #.
 Add code to reset the count back to 0 when the A button is pressed.
     #.
 Edit the code to reset the count to a number 10 less than the current count when the B button is pressed.
     #.
-Write code to count the number of tilts to the left or right.
+Write code to count the total number of tilts to the left or right.
     #.
+Write code to count the total number of tilts to the front or back.
-Write code to count the number of tilts to the front or back.
+    #.
+Write code to count the total number of tilts to the left or right or front or back.